 Are you a fan of upside-down cake?
 Pineapple Upside-Down Cake has always been one of my favorites.
 But since there are already approximately one bazillion recipes out there for that quintessential summer dessert, I enjoy putting different fruity spins on the classic.

-Several summers ago, that meant Peach Upside-Down Cupcakes.
-And today, I’m sharing this lovely, delectable Strawberry Upside-Down Cake!
+That means that today, I’m sharing this lovely, delectable Strawberry Upside-Down Cake!
 Isn’t she purty?

 The method here is the same as your standard, homemade, upside-down cake recipe.
 Melt some butter in the bottom of a baking dish.
 Stir in brown sugar.
 Arrange the fruit.
 And spread a simple, tasty, from-scratch cake batter on top.